-Dissection, study and comparison of organ systems of representative vertebrates.
+Structural changes that have occurred in organ systems of vertebrates during the course of evolution.
 (Formerly numbered Zoology 506.)
 523. Herpetology (4) Three lectures and three hours of laboratory.

 Prerequisites: Boology 200B and consent of instructor.
 The origin, evolution, distribution and systematics of amphibians and reptiles of the world.
 (Formerly numbered Zoology 516.)
 524. Ornithology (4) Two lectures, six hours of laboratory or field excursions, and a field project.
 Prerequisites: Biology 200B and consent of instructor.
 The study and identification of birds, especially those of the Pacific Coast and the San Diego region.
 (Formerly numbered Zoology 517.)
 525. Mammalogy (4) Two lectures and six hours of laboratory.